-The rules are standards found at other Conventions.
-The purpose of these rules is so everybody can have a safe and enjoyable Masquerade experience.
+The SoonerCon Masquerade rules are modeled from standards found at other conventions.
+The purpose of these rules is so everybody can have a safe and enjoyable Masquerade experience:

-2).
-Your costume must be finished before you get to the Green Room.
-No sewing, gluing, soldering. or other construction work except for final assembly of large costumes and props or unexpected repairs.

 4).
+Costumes must be finished before you get to the Staging Area.
+No sewing, gluing, soldering, or other construction work will be accepted, with exception for final assembly of large costumes and props or unexpected repairs.

-Costumes with electric power requirements need to be self-contained, as there will be no access to outlets.
+6).
+Costumes with electric power requirements need to be self-contained, as there will be no access to power outlets.

-5).
+7).
 Nudity: No costume is no costume.
-The Judges will not give awards for what God has made.
-While our feeling is that if you are comfortable with your skin, we should be too, that the City of Oklahoma City is not so understanding.
-Please remember that children, mundanes and members of the media may be present.
+Nude entries will not be accepted.
+Please remember that children, mundanes, and members of the media may be present.

-7).
-No fire, explosives, loud noises, untidy messes, or dangerous weapons or devices without full, proper and prior clearance from the Costume Chair.
+10).
+Loud noises, untidy messes, dangerous weapons and devices must have full, proper and prior clearance from the Costume Chair prior to contest entry.

+11).
 All weapons must be inspected by a member of the costume staff.
-All local laws, codes and regulations will be enforced.
-If the weapon is to be part of the presentation, it must be cleared by the Costume Chair personally.
+All local laws, codes, and regulations will be enforced.
+If the weapon is to be part of the contestant’s stage presentation, it must be previously cleared by the Costume Chair.
 At no time will any weapon be used to threaten another, even in jest.
 Participants found in violation of this policy will be immediately removed from the contest.
-This is not negotiable.

 Bjo's Trimble's Corollary: You may surprise the audience, but do not surprise the committee, ever.

-8).
-The Costume Chair has the authority to eliminate anyone from the competition on the grounds of taste, behavior, danger, rules violations, or any other reason which she feels to be sufficient.
+13).
+SoonerCon has the authority to eliminate anyone from the competition on the grounds of obscenity, harassing behavior, danger, Masquerade rules violations, and Convention policy violation.